Hexlet/hexlet-exercise-kit/README.md

 ---

+The hint below is for linux users only.

 If you encounter a “Permision denied” error after the `make bash` command or during practice testing, it means that the volume with the practice on the host and the container user have different UID.
 To solve the problem, you can create a new user on your system with the UID `tirion` (currently UID is `1001`, but may change in the future).
 Then use the `setfacl` (read more about [ACL](https://www.redhat.com/sysadmin/linux-access-control-lists)) to share permissions on the files